-The Alfex Big Adventure quartz watch is water-resistant up to 5 atmospheres (50 m or 165ft), which basically means that you can take shower in it but should avoid wearing the timepiece while diving or even swimming in a pool.
+The Alfex Big Adventure is water-resistant up to 5 atmospheres (50 m or 165ft), which basically means that you can take shower in it but should avoid wearing the timepiece while swimming or even taking a shower.

 Movement: Quartz movement by Ronda, Swiss Made